-It can be useful to configure the ssh client and server to make use of a cryptographic asymmetric key pair rather than a text password for various reasons, including:
+Configuring your SSH client and server to make use of public key authentication (asymmetric key pair) rather than a text password has various benefits, including:

-- Logins can be automated, which saves time and eliminates the headaches of remembering lengthy passwords.
+- Logins can be automated, which saves time and eliminates the headaches of remembering passwords.

-- Text passwords can be eliminated entirely, which can improve the security of machines that are accessible by non-trustworthy clients (e.g., Internet bad guys), if you happen to be using a weak password or one that might be guessed.
+- Text passwords can be eliminated entirely, which can improve the security of machines that are accessible by non-trustworthy clients, especially if you happen to be using a weak password.

-This article is a brief summary on how to configure automated access and should be sufficient for automating logins on a local network.
-However, additional care and research should be expended if configuring this capability across the Internet / publicly accessible machines.
-In this case, your first and best resource will be the man pages for the commands and configuration files referenced below.
+This article is a brief summary on how to configure automated access on a local network.
+Additional care and research should be expended if configuring this capability across the Internet / publicly accessible machines.

 If you're not familiar with asymmetric cryptography ( public / private key pair ), a great reference is Understanding Cryptography by Parr and Pelzl.
 It's well written, comprehensive, and relatively inexpensive.
 Also, the authors offer a companion two semester college course online for free (see crypto-textbook.com or youtube).